Enrollment: Admission Requirements

 - Official Academic Transcripts: Graduate applicants must submit transcripts from the degree-granting undergraduate institution.
 The transcripts must clearly state that a bachelor's degree or an industry standard equivalents been conferred.
 However to maximize transfer credit, we recommend submitting transcripts from all institutions attended.
 Note: Applicants for the master of accountancy degree must meet the criteria for the English Language Proficiency Admission Requirements stated in the university catalog.
 Provide official transcripts from all colleges or universities attended.
 Transcripts must be sent to the Office of Enrollment Services directly from other schools, colleges, or universities issuing the documents.

 - Test Scores:

-- A GMAT score is required of MBA degree applicants unless the applicant meets the criteria for exception as noted above.
+- A GMAT or GRE score is required of MBA degree applicants unless the applicant meets the criteria for exception (see the MBA program).